 OECD Home › Centre for Tax Policy and Administration › By date

-Public comments are invited on request for input on BEPS Action 11 regarding work on establishing methodologies to collect and analyse data on BEPS and the actions to address it.
+On 4 August 2014, interested parties were invited to comment on BEPS Action 11 regarding work on establishing methodologies to collect and analyse data on BEPS and the actions to address it.
 Comments received have now been published.

 Input from relevant stakeholders is essential in order to develop the measures envisaged in the BEPS Action Plan.
 The timetable for stakeholders’ input is now available on line with the dates when discussion drafts will be published and public consultations held in relation to the 2015 BEPS outputs.

 Company cars form a large proportion of the car fleet in many countries and are influential in determining the composition of the wider vehicle fleet.
 When employees provided with a company car use it for personal purposes, personal income tax rules value the benefit in a number of different ways.
 How accurate these rules are in valuing the benefit has important implications for tax revenue, the environment and other social impacts.